Texas man dragged 500 feet by truck; family seeks help for his recovery

 “He caused severe injuries to my nephew,” Juan Manuel said.
 “He won’t be back to normal for the rest of his life.
 He probably won’t be able to hug his kids anymore, and maybe even work.”

 Juan said the funds raised for Jesus will go toward housing that will facilitate with Jesus’s injuries.
-As of Saturday, the GoFundMe page has raised $2,356.
+As of Saturday, the fundraiser page has raised $2,356.